dczemina/odin-recipes/README.md

 This project was created while following along with [this lesson](https://www.theodinproject.com/lessons/foundations-recipes) on The Odin Project.

 ## Goals
-As an experienced developer, I was already familiar with the contents of this lesson.
-However, I wanted to brush up on my web development skills since I have been primarily a java and plsql developer for the last 5 years.
-This was a good way to brush up on some skills while having fun.
+I have 10+ years experience with Java and PLSQL but wanted to brush up on my web development skills.
+I focused purely on the HTML in this project per the requirements.